Chapter 5: The Bronze Age Near East

 Ancient Near Eastern Language Families

-Theories based on historical linguistics are highly speculative, to be sure, and the information they bring to the history of the Ancient Near East must be utilized with reservation.
+From surviving texts linguists have determined that Sumerian was an agglutinative language of a class more commonly encountered in northern Central Asia, namely, among the sub families of the Altaic language family, such as Turkish and Mongolian.
+As such Sumerian language would not appear to have been native to the region of Mesopotamia.
+The texts themselves seem to confirm as much by insisting that the Sumerians arrived in Mesopotamia from across the sea.
+If they did migrate to the region from afar they did so by the end of the Pleistocene era.
+This in turn raises the questions which languages were 'native' to the Ancient Near East and what do they tell us about the origins of various ancient Near Eastern peoples?
+Theories based on historical linguistics are highly speculative, to be sure, and the information they bring to the history of the Ancient Near East must be utilized with caution.
 Today more than 5000 languages are spoken worldwide.
-Linguists who tend to 'lump' languages together argue that all spoken languages arose from common root languages which lend themselves to reconstruction.
-According to this line of reasoning all existing languages descend from some nineteen original language families.
-Moreover, at the foundation of each language family existed an original proto-language that was spoken by a small isolated population living in a specific place during prehistoric antiquity.
-Adding to the complexity of this question is the fact that several languages once written in the Ancient Near East and elsewhere are now "dead languages," including Akkadian and Hittite, mentioned earlier.
-Those civilizations that preserved written records of themselves furnish us with insight to their cultural attributes, undeniably in far greater detail than that which can be obtained solely from their material remains.
-This is why investigators place so much emphasis on the language properties of early historical peoples
+Linguists who tend to “lump” languages together argue that all spoken languages arose from common root languages that lend themselves to reconstruction.
+According to this line of reasoning, all existing languages descend from some nineteen original language families.
+Moreover, at the foundation of each language family was an original proto-language that was spoken by a small isolated population living in a specific place during prehistoric antiquity.
+Adding to the complexity of this question is the fact that several languages once written in the Ancient Near East and its vicinity are today dead languages, including Akkadian, Assyrian, Hurrian, Kassite, and Hittite, mentioned earlier.
+Civilizations that preserved written records of themselves furnish us with insight to their cultural attributes undeniably in far greater detail than those obtainable solely from material remains.
+This is why investigators place so much emphasis on the language properties of early historical peoples.

 MERCHANTS, ARTISANS, TRADERS